 The development branch should always be named

 Branches are named according to their use, and words are delimited by dashes.
+You sould use Productive/Jira task number when possible.
 Some examples:

 Starting work on a new feature